MAUVE Scores for Generative Models: Theory and Practice: Experimental Results

 We consider quantized versions of this cost following the recipe of \Cref{sec:mauve:quant}.
 We quantize the empirical distributions $\hat P_n$ and $\hat Q_n$ into $k$-dimensional multinomial distributions $\hat P_{n, k}, \hat Q_{n, k} \in \Delta^{k-1}$.
 We define a cost $\rho_k(i, j) = \norm{\cv_i - \cv_j}_2^2$, where $\cv_i$ is the cluster center obtained from $k$-means clustering of the embeddings.
 We refer to the resulting cost $\ot_{\rho_k}(\hat P_{n, k}, \hat Q_{n, k})$ as the \textbf{quantized optimal transport cost}.

-The Fr\'echet distance~\cite{heusel2017gans} is a parametric approximation of $\ot_\rho$.
-It approximates the pushforwards $\varphi_\sharp P$ and $\varphi_\sharp Q$ by multi-variate Gaussians, similar to \Cref{sec:mauve:parametric}.
-Unlike the methods of \Cref{sec:mauve:parametric}, the Fr\'echet distance has the advantage that it can be computed in closed form.
+The Fr\'echet distance~\cite{heusel2017gans} is a parametric approximation of $\ot_\rho$ which approximates the pushforwards $\varphi_\sharp P$ and $\varphi_\sharp Q$ by multi-variate Gaussians.
+Note that the approach of \Cref{sec:a:parametric} for \mauve follows this recipe.
+Unlike the methods of \Cref{sec:a:parametric}, the Fr\'echet distance has the advantage that it can be computed in closed form.

 We also explore variants of the divergence frontier (\Cref{def:fdiv-frontier}) based on the optimal transport cost.
 Define the \textbf{optimal transport frontier with linear interpolation} as

 where $R_\lambda = \lambda + (1-\lambda) Q$.
 Inspired by the original characterization of the KL-divergence frontiers as Pareto frontiers~\cite{djolonga2020precision}, we define a Pareto frontier of optimal transport costs.
 Concretely, we define the \textbf{optimal transport frontier with barycentric interpolation} as